ChefData/pinterest-data-pipeline545/Walkthrough_part_1_EC2_Kafka_Client.md

 Within the `IAM` console:

-- Select `Roles` from the left hand panel
+- Select `Roles` from the left-hand panel
 - Select the desired `ec2-access-role`
 - Note the `ARN` for the role
-- For this walkthrough it will be referred to as `IAM_ARN`
+- For this walkthrough, it will be referred to as `IAM_ARN`

 On the client `EC2` machine:

-- To configure a Kafka client to use AWS `IAM` for authentication, create a `client.properties` file, using the following command:
+- To configure a Kafka client to use AWS `IAM` for authentication, create a `client.properties` file using the following command:

     ```bash
     cd /home/ec2-user/kafka_2.12-2.8.1/bin